 System consultants help in the use of the supercomputing systems and their various programming tools and packages, as well as data management.

 Graphics consultants assist researchers in developing visualizations, virtual environments, and graphics problem solving.
 They cover the use of graphics and visualization packages, the development of custom computer graphics tools, the application of graphics algorithms, the conversion of data into effective graphical representations, and the creation of virtual environments.

 RCS offers live and online tutorials customized for the specifics of BU’s installation.
 A live tutorial series is offered each semester covering programming languages, high-performance computing, mathematics and data analysis, and scientific visualization.
 On request, Research Computing staff will customize presentations for courses and seminars and host workshops, user groups, symposia, and vendor training sessions.

-Software on the shared Linux cluster supports the development of parallel programs using data-parallel, message-passing, and shared-memory paradigms.
+Software on the SCC supports the development of parallel programs using data-parallel, message-passing, and shared-memory paradigms.
 Parallelizing compilers for FORTRAN and C are available, as are mathematical and scientific subroutine libraries.
 Other packages are available for distributed computing, statistics, scientific visualization, modeling and rendering, animation, image manipulation, and plotting.
 Comprehensive help pages on this software are written specifically for getting started on the SCC.

 - FORTRAN (F77, F90, and F95)

 - Open Grid Scheduler—load balancer and batch manager (Linux)

 - MATLAB and MATLAB PCT—math and engineering package

 - Interactive Data Language (IDL)—data analysis and visualization package